 Role of Private Investigation Agency:

-Private investigators can assist by providing additional expertise in securing and documenting the scene.
+Private investigators, including those from a reputable detective agency in Kolkata, can assist by providing additional expertise in securing and documenting the scene.
 They can also offer specialized equipment and techniques for evidence collection.

 2. Evidence Collection and Preservation